PraveenA95/pickyourtrail/README.md

 Run the programs using the below command in the command line,
         python <filename.py>

+Note: Sample Inputs are given in all scripts.
 Please find the sample input for all the three problems below,

 1) python super_stack.py